Christina Hammer: Hammer vs. Balogun

 It was announced on 27 January 2014, that Hammer was set to make her seventh title-defense against challenger Jessica Balogun on 1 March 2014, at the GETEC Arena in Magdeburg.
-Balogun will be moving up from 147 pounds, but she insisted that the added weight will only make her stronger, that Hammer has never faced anybody with her style, while having full of confidence that she has what it takes to cause an upset.
+Balogun, moving up from 147 pounds, insisted that the added weight would make her stronger; as Hammer had never faced anybody with her style, Balogun believed that she would be able to cause an upset.
 The fight would take place as an undercard fight to the WBO super-middleweight title fight between Robert Stieglitz and Arthur Abraham.
-Hammer enjoyed a four-inch height advantage over Balogun, a trait which she exploited over the course of the ten-round fight.
-Hammer appeared relaxed throughout keeping her hard-charging opponent at arm's distance landing at will with straight punches from the outside.
-Balogun tried to take the fight to the inside against Hammer, but ran into uppercuts and hooks when Hammer adjusted to her tactics, resulting in a one-sided unanimous decision victory 100–90 on all three judges' scorecards.
-Hammer spoke highly of Balogun's will to fight, whilst remarking "I've shown what I can do, it's not made it easy for me.
-But I was able to take advantage of my strengths, especially my height.", and Balogun was complimentary of Hammer's boxing ability.
+Hammer had a four-inch height advantage over Balogun, which she exploited over the course of the ten-round fight; she kept Balogun at an arm's distance while landing straight punches from the outside.
+Balogun tried to take the fight to the inside, but ran into Hammer's uppercuts and hooks, resulting in a one-sided unanimous decision victory 100–90 on all three judges' scorecards.
 With the win, Hammer improved her record to (17–0, 8 KOs), while essentially cleaning out the middleweight division.
 The match up was promoted by SES Boxing and televised live in Germany on Sat.1, which averaged 4.20 million viewers while obtaining 23.9% of the market share.

 Light middleweight

 Hammer vs. Mathis

-On 8 June 2014, Hammer was on Cecilia Brækhus' list as a possible opponent, alongside Alejandra Oliveras and Ivana Habazin, to which Brækhus stated "[...] she also want me in the ring.
+On 8 June 2014, Hammer was on Cecilia Brækhus' list as a possible opponent, alongside Alejandra Oliveras and Ivana Habazin, of whom Brækhus stated "[...] she also want me in the ring.
 She has said she will not box outside Germany, now I boxed in Germany, so maybe she will be more interested now."
 In June 2014, it was announced that Hammer would face the former multiple world and European champion Anne Sophie Mathis (27-3-0, 23 KOs) for the WBF and vacant WBO junior-middleweight titles on 26 July 2014 at the Anhalt Arena in Dessau.
-On 23 June 2014, at the SES Boxing Gala, Hammer spoke of her of love challenges and to set new standards in women's boxing, while also speaking of Mathis "I want to set new standards in women's boxing.
+On 23 June 2014, at the SES Boxing Gala, Hammer commented, "I want to set new standards in women's boxing.
 Mathis is, of course, in this new weight class for me a real size with a huge knockout ratio.
 I put out the challenge to fight the best.
 There are enough women who runaway repeatedly in front of me."
-Hammer moved her training camp from Germany to the mountains of Tyrol, Austria, for a few days to engage in high-altitude training with coach Dimitri Kirnos in preparation.
+In preparation, Hammer briefly moved her training camp from Germany to the mountains of Tyrol, Austria, to engage in high-altitude training with coach Dimitri Kirnos.